geerlingguy/beowulf-ai-cluster/README.md

   - **llama.cpp benchmark - individual nodes**: Runs `llama-bench` on each node indepdently, and can be used to compare relative node performance (or to verify all your nodes have GPUs or NPUs recognized and utilized correctly).
 Performance results will be printed for each node individually.
   - **llama.cpp benchmark - full cluster (rpc-server)**: Configures llama.cpp in RPC mode, and runs a benchmark against the entire cluster.
 Performance results will be summarized for the entire cluster.
+  - **distributed-llama benchmark - full cluster**: Configures distributed-llama workers on all but the root node, then runs a benchmark against the entire cluster.

 To run benchmarks, run the playbook with the proper tag: